junkratjannek/junkratjannek/README.md

 ## Hi there 👋

-I am a 20-year-old Computer Science 💻 student 👨‍🎓, taking part in a co-op program at the Berlin School of Economics and Law 🏫 (HWR Berlin) in Berlin (🇩🇪 Germany) in cooperation with Hitachi Rail 🚄 (GTS Deutschland GmbH).
+I am a 21-year-old Computer Science 💻 graduate student 👨‍🎓, persuing my master's degree at the Technical University 🏫 (TU Berlin) in Berlin (🇩🇪 Germany) and working part time as a working student at Hitachi Rail 🚄 (Hitachi Rail GTS Deutschland GmbH).

 Besides working and studying, I love all kinds of sports, from tennis 🎾, running 🏃‍♂️, and skiing ⛷️ to biking 🚴‍♂️🚵‍♂️.